 What if you want to send attachments?
 Although I haven’t tested it myself, I believe it is relatively simple.
 Look at this stackexchange question for some ideas.

 This script provides a simple but working way to send emails in bulk without being flagged as spam, for free.
 You won’t be able to send millions of emails by simply reducing the sleep time, but you can reach out to subscribers or coworkers with notifications or event reminders.
-If you were hoping to create a mass mailer, you’ll need to overcome the previously mentioned restrictions that mail providers and ISP’s enforce.
+If you were hoping to create a mass mailer, you’ll need to overcome the previously mentioned restrictions that mail providers and ISP’s enforce, which usually means you’ll end up using a third party service.
 Feel free to comment with any questions, additions, suggestions, and so on.
 Cheers!